thosgood/this-weeks-finds/markdown/151-200/week196.md

 >     Enjoy,
 >     --Noam D. Elkies

-I replied saying that by Euclid knowing \"this trick\", I only meant he knew this formula for Pythagorean triples:
+I replied saying that by Euclid knowing "this trick", I only meant he knew this formula for Pythagorean triples:

     (a2 + b2, 2ab, a2 - b2)

-I don\'t know who proved it gives *all* of them (up to multiples).
+I don't know who proved it gives *all* of them (up to multiples).

 Rob Johnson then noted: